SEO guide

 Hide from search engines

-Private sites cannot be indexed by search engines.
-But if your knowledge base is public, you may want to prevent Google and other search engines from indexing either:
+Private knowledge bases can't be indexed by search engines.
+But if your knowledge base is partially or fully public, you may want to prevent Google and other search engines from indexing either:

 Below, we walk through instructions for each approach.